aquaticcalf/buckshot-roulette-counter/readme.md

 > [!Note]
-> the ability to change these defaults using the gui has not yet been implimented
+> the ability to change these defaults using the gui has not yet been implemented, however you can change them in the `project.godot` file

+## Features

+- Track full and empty bullets
+- Track knives for both player and dealer
+- Track health for both player and dealer
+- Track beers for both player and dealer
+- Track smokes for both player and dealer
+- Track magnifying glasses for both player and dealer